-Refer to Future Issues to see which State Editorial Committee is handling an issue.
 Editors will commission articles on topical subjects but unsolicited general material will be considered at any time.

 The journal has a rotating editor system with each issue being edited by different editors in different states or territories.
 Articles are refereed but may be rejected by an editor without refereeing if they fail to comply with the basic criteria, for example, length.
 Articles may be returned to authors for revision before being accepted.
-The time taken to give a decision about acceptance is variable but we endeavour to keep it under four months.
+The time taken to give a decision about acceptance is variable but we endeavour to keep it under six months.

 General unsolicited articles can be submitted at any time and will be forwarded to the Editor of the next available edition.